kotaaaa/github_resume/README_EN.md

 |**Email**|kota.k.1132.pda@gmail.com|

 ## **Objective**
 As a web application engineer, I am mainly involved in the back-end development of consumer electronics EC services, but also in the front-end and infrastructure areas.
-He is also well versed in operational tasks such as load testing in preparation for a sale.
+I am also well versed in operational tasks such as load testing in preparation for a sale.
 In graduate school, I was engaged in research on data mining using natural language processing.
-I was selected as a JASSO scholarship recipient for exemption from repayment for his achievements during his studies, including external presentations at peer-reviewed international conferences.
+I was selected as a JASSO scholarship recipient for exemption from repayment for my achievements during my studies, including external presentations at peer-reviewed international conferences.
-Currently, I would like to get an oppotunity to work as a backend engineer to work on new product development.
+Currently, I would like to get an opportunity to work as a backend engineer to work on new product development.

 ## **Summary**
 - Software Engineer with 1 years and 8 month of experience in Java / Javascript